Jabernathy88/hotbk-conversion/progress.md

 10 HP, 2 Armor, 15 STR, 12 DEX, 12 WILL, bite (d10), claws (d8+d8)

-* Poison: Those bitten must save vs poisonor die in 1 turn.
+* Poison: Those bitten must save vs poison or die in 1 turn.
 * Webs: Creatures caught in webs become entangled and unable to move.
 Breaking free depends on Strength: 2d4 turns for Strength in the normal human range, 4 rounds for Strength above 18, 2 rounds for creatures with giant Strength.
 The webs are destroyed by fire in two rounds.
 All creatures in a flaming web suffer 1d6 damage.
 * Drain blood: On a natural 19 or 20 attack roll, the Spider Queen attaches to her victim, draining their blood, automatically inflicting damage every round while healing herself for the same amount.